 The Horizons of Hope Vision provides a succinct statement which outlines our vision for learners in our Catholic schools.

 The Horizons of Hope Context provides a mapping of the current educational landscape, drawing out the challenges and opportunities for learning and teaching in a Catholic context.

-More information can be found on the Catholic Education Melbourne website.
+More information can be found on the Melbourne Archdiocese Catholic Schools website.